 - It is very important to open the engine cover and check the engine compartment and bilge for liquid gasoline and gasoline vapors prior to each use of your boat and after refueling.
-Failure to do so may result in fire or explosion as well as serious injury or death to you and/or others.

-- If you see liquid gasoline in the engine compartments/bilge or smell gasoline vapors, DO NOT attempt to start the engine.
+Failure to do so may result in fire or explosion as well a serious injury or death to you and/or others. - If you see liquid gasoline in the engine compartments/ bilge or smell gasoline vapors, DO NOT attempt to start the engine.
 Liquid gasoline in the bilge is an extreme fire and explosion hazard which may cause injury or death.
 Find and fix the source of the leakage, remove the liquid gasoline from the bilge.
-Then ventilate the engine compartment/bilge and run the blower to remove all gasoline vapors before starting the engine. - If gasoline vapors persist after running the blower, DO NOT attempt to start the engine.
-Likely, there is a gasoline leak that is creating the excessive vapor. - Always operate blower below cruising speed and after stopping the boat.
+Then ventilate the engine compartment/bilge and run the blower to remove all gasoline vapors before starting the engine.
+If gasoline vapors persist after running the blower, DO NOT attempt to start the engine.
+Look for a cause and remedy before starting the engine. - Always operate blower below cruising speed and after stopping the boat.